Muscle Strain in the Abdomen

 Call your healthcare provider right away if any of these occur:

-Pain gets worse or moves to the right lower abdomen, just below the waistline
+Pain gets worse or moves to the right lower belly, just below the waistline

-Severe abdominal pain that spreads to the back or toward the groin
+Severe belly pain that spreads to the back or toward the groin

 Blood in the urine